-\paragraph{The Fuchsian case} Fuchsian convex sets are very particular F-convex sets, because they are in the same time invariant under the action of a (cocompact) group and contained in the future cone of a point, which is a relevant property as it will appear.
+Fuchsian convex sets are very special F-convex sets, because they are at the same time invariant under the action of a (cocompact) group and contained in the future cone of a point, which is a relevant property as it will appear.
 Seemly, they are the only F-convex sets for which a definitive result can be given, very analogous to the one of convex bodies.
-By invariance, the support function of Fuchsian convex bodies can be defined on the compact hyperbolic manifold $\H^d/\Gamma_0$ instead of $\H^d$.
+By invariance, the support function of Fuchsian convex bodies can be defined on the compact hyperbolic manifold $\H^d/\Gamma$ instead of $\H^d$.
 The following statement stands to give an idea about the kind of results we obtained, we cannot define precisely all the terms in the introduction.